 - ZFS doesn't support restoring from snapshots other than the latest one.
-You can however create new containers from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.
+You can however create new instances from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.

 - Note that LXD will assume it has full control over the ZFS pool or dataset.
 It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.

 - When quotas are used on a ZFS dataset LXD will set the ZFS "quota" property.
 In order to have LXD set the ZFS "refquota" property, either set "zfs.use_refquota" to "true" for the given dataset or set "volume.zfs.use_refquota" to true on the storage pool.
 The former option will make LXD use refquota only for the given storage volume the latter will make LXD use refquota for all storage volumes in the storage pool.